 With all the character, flavor and influence of Asian cuisine, I just can’t get enough of it.
 The color and aroma, as it intertwines with sweet, tangy and spicy flavor is simply irresistible.
 It’s a testament of the different influences from China, Europe and North America — a tapestry of culture that is very evident, with similarities and yet is unique on its own.
 I had the opportunity to tour Southeast Asia at Banana Leaf Restaurant as I got to taste the wide range of dishes hailing from the said region.

-- Last but not the first of course is the veggie for a complete meal — Stir Fried Chinese Kang Kong with Sambal Sauce.
+Last but not the least, of course is the veggie for a complete meal — Stir Fried Chinese Kang Kong with Sambal Sauce.

 The dining experience was a feast to my senses.
 There’s nothing that I didn’t like among the food that we ate, but I do have my recommendations.
 It was also quite an experience eating on banana leaves instead of a plate.
 I’m sure to order Roti Canai, Vietnamese Fried Rice, Thai Green Curry Chicken with Eggplant and Sweet Basil, Tilapia with Assam Sambal Sauce and Stir Fried Clams in Singaporean Chili Sauce.
 Fortunately I can take a tour of Southeast Asia whenever I get the craving because the Banana Leaf also has branches at The Podium, Greenbelt or even Cebu.